 Is the Hassle Factor Worth the Extra Income?

-Let me be straight about this.
 Short-term letting is significantly more work than long-term, even with a management company handling the day-to-day.

 Long-term tenant: collect rent monthly, deal with maintenance occasionally.
 A good tenant in Gibraltar stays for 2 to 5 years.
 You barely think about the property.